 It is of paramount importance to everyone on the board of the Haymarket Consortium that the Haymarket Theatre is a fully inclusive venue, and we are committed to ensuring that anyone with restricted mobility feels comfortable and safe using our facilities.

 We have consulted with experts and key campaigners to ensure that the measures we have come up with meet the needs of our customers.
-These measures are detailed below and will all be in place when the venue fully opens in Winter 2018/19:
+These measures are detailed below and will all be in place when the venue fully opens later in 2019:

 Lifts: Following extensive negotiations with the Haymarket Shopping Centre, we are pleased to advise new lift facilities will be installed over the coming months.
 These facilities are planned, when complete, to service all floors of the building, from street level and all levels of the Haymarket car park.
 The lift provision will be located next to Tesco on Belgrave Gate.
-Until work on the new lift installation is completed, the existing lifts in the Haymarket Shopping Centre will be available (even when the shops are closed) to our customers.
-However, anyone with restricted mobility is advised to contact the Ticket Office to ensure we can provide assistance and help manage your specific requirements.
+Until work on the new lift installation is completed, the existing lifts in the Haymarket Shopping Centre can be available (even when the shops are closed) to our customers.
+Anyone with restricted mobility is advised to contact the Ticket Office to ensure we can provide assistance and help manage your specific requirements (at least 72 hours prior to attending).

 Stage/Backstage: Access to these areas complies with the requirements that applied when the theatre was built, but is inadequate in a modern venue.
 Further works are being considered over the coming months to provide improved access to these areas for those with restricted mobility.